Accessibility & WCAG Compliance — Industry Regulations

 - Mixing audit logs with application debug logs in the same stream, making audit queries slow and unreliable

-- Logging sensitive data (passwords, tokens, PII) in audit entries — audit logs themselves become a compliance liability
+- Logging sensitive data (passwords, tokens, PII) in audit entries, which turns audit logs themselves into a compliance liability

 - Using mutable storage for audit logs where entries can be modified or deleted by administrators